zoff-kollektiv/cifar/data/people/19-dmytro-tabachnyk.md

 The former Minister of Education and Science of Ukraine, Tabachnyk is accused of abuse of office in the execution of state orders and implementation of public procurement.
-Together with his brother Mikhail, they are controllers of a number of enterprises that continue business activity.
+Together with his brother Mikhail, they are controllers of a number of enterprises that continue in business activity.
 He is now believed to be in Israel.
 [1](https://pep.org.ua/uk/person/9555#dossier), [2](https://ukranews.com/en/news/473442-head-of-ukraine-interpol-bureau-nevolia-ex-education-minister-tabachnyk-not-wanted)